 Changes to your existing computer station can make a huge difference in your overall life.

-Background Screen Use: In a 2010 study by the New York Times, "adults were exposed to screens — TVs, cell phones, (computers), even GPS devices for about 8.5 hours on any given day," according to a study released by the Council for Research Excellence.
-We now spend nearly half an hour of our wake either online, on the phone, or watching television according to the survey.
+Background Screen Use: In a 2010 study by the New York Times, “adults were exposed to screens — TVs, cell phones, (computers), even GPS devices for about 8.5 hours on any given day,” according to a study released by the Council for Research Excellence.
+According to the survey, we now spend nearly half an hour of our wake either online, on the phone, or watching television.

-The average adult is awake for 15 hours and 45 minutes each day and 45 percent of that time is spent using the proliferation of technology, according to a Canadian study.
+According to a Canadian study, the average adult is awake for 15 hours and 45 minutes each day and 45 percent of that time is spent using the proliferation of technology.

 The Importance of Computer Ergonomics

 Dangers of using a laptop computer: Many symptoms can develop using a laptop computer, including carpal tunnel syndrome, epicondylitis (elbow pain), neck pain, middle back, and lower back, headache, eye strain, dizziness, fatigue, disc herniation, arthritis, compressed nerves, and many others.

 Due to the current configuration and tendency of people to use their laptops for long periods of time, the result of not being caught computer ergonomics these symptoms and hazards are increasing, increasing missed working hours and workers' compensation claims.
 Proper ergonomic features are changed for portability.
 Posture, keyboard spacing, screen size, and positioning currently damage ergonomically configured computers.

 More and more people are using laptops as desktop computers.
 When the screen is too low, it causes the neck curve to flatten.
 When the head moves forward and bends downwards, it puts pressure on the neck muscles and spinal cord.